Score-Regularized Joint Sampling with Importance Weights for Flow Matching

+As an illustrative example, consider estimating the expected rating of a text-to-image model under a fixed prompt, where $f(X)$ rates a generated image $X$ (\eg, a user rating) and $\mu$ is the model's expected score.
+A common practice is IID Monte Carlo with $X^{(1)},\dots,X^{(n)}\!\sim\!p$,

+However, when sampling is costly, $n$ is small and $\hat{\mu}_{\text{IID}}$ can have high variance, especially for rare but high-impact outcomes (\eg, occasional surprising or disappointing images).
+To cover such modes under a fixed budget, we draw the $n$ samples \emph{jointly} and encourage them to be diverse.
+Enforcing diversity, however, changes each sample's marginal distribution, so a plain average is biased; \emph{importance weighting} corrects this, recovering an unbiased estimate of $\mu$.
+This motivates pairing \emph{joint, diversity-enhancing sampling} with \emph{importance weighting}.

 \paragraph{From joint sampling to unbiased estimation.} Let $X^{(1:n)}\!\sim\!p_{\text{joint}}$ denote $n$ samples drawn \emph{once} from a joint distribution that encourages diversity.
 Denote by $p'(x)$ the marginal density of any single element under $p_{\text{joint}}$.
-An unbiased estimator is then (see \cref{app:importance_sampling} for details)
+An unbiased estimator is then (see Appendix~\ref{app:importance_sampling} for details)